Glaucoma Diagnosis and Optic Nerve Assessment

-Diagnosing glaucoma is accomplished by examining the optic nerve and its ability to transmit the visual message to the brain.
-By determining whether or not the optic nerve has been damaged and whether the damage is getting worse, your eye doctor can diagnose glaucoma or determine the stability of disease.
-Various tools, techniques, and instruments will be used by your ophthalmologist to aid in your care.
+Your ophthalmologist diagnoses glaucoma by examining the optic nerve and its ability to transmit visual signals to the brain.
+By assessing optic nerve damage and its progression, your doctor confirms glaucoma or evaluates the stability of the disease.
+Your ophthalmologist uses various tools, techniques, and instruments to support your care.

 Optic Nerve Examination for Glaucoma

-The optic nerve can be readily examined in clinic using an instrument called an ophthalmoscope.
-The optic nerve exits through the back of the eye.
-The nerve is made up of more than one-million individual nerve fibers which originate in nerve cells located in the retina (the light-sensitive film coating the inside of the eye) and travel to various places within the brain.
-When looking into the eye, the optic nerve is seen end on (optic nerve head), and the nerve fibers are faintly seen to fan out onto the retina.
+Clinicians can readily examine the optic nerve in the clinic using an ophthalmoscope.
+The optic nerve exits through the back of the eye and contains more than one million individual nerve fibers.
+These fibers originate in retinal nerve cells, the light-sensitive layer lining the inside of the eye.
+They travel to various regions of the brain.
+When your doctor looks into the eye, they see the optic nerve head end-on.
+The doctor can faintly observe the nerve fibers fanning out across the retina.

-In the normal state, the optic nerve head looks much like a doughnut, with the outer ring consisting of the nerve tissue.
-The hole (called the optic cup) is the empty space within the central nerve head which remains after the nerve fibers fan out into the retina.
-In glaucoma, the nerve fibers are damaged and erode away, leaving a larger cup (or hole of the doughnut).
+n the normal state, the optic nerve head looks much like a doughnut, with the outer ring consisting of the nerve tissue.
+Meanwhile, the hole (called the optic cup) is the empty space within the central nerve head that remains after the nerve fibers fan out into the retina.
+In glaucoma, high eye pressure or other factors damage the nerve fibers, causing them to erode and enlarge the optic nerve cup.

 As shown in the optic nerve photograph, a normal optic nerve head has a thick outer ring of nerve tissue with a small optic “cup” centrally.
 In the glaucomatous optic nerve, the outer ring is thin and the “cup” is larger, corresponding to the loss of nerve fibers.
 Although many different diseases affect the optic nerve, the damage from glaucoma has a characteristic appearance that permits your ophthalmologist to recognize whether glaucoma is present.